solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_02_aggregate_02.png)

-3. Keep in mind that the `ANY_VALUE` is the selection of an non-null item from the group, and does not act the same if you did the full `group by` clause:
+3. Keep in mind that the `ANY_VALUE` is the selection of a non-null item from the group, and does not act the same if you did the full `group by` clause:

     ```sql
     select